microsoft/pxt-adafruit/docs/lessons/dice-roll/quiz-answers.md

-# die roll quiz answers
+# dice roll quiz answers

-Create a die when the BBC micro:bit is shaken
+Create a dice when the BBC micro:bit is shaken

-These are the answers to the [die roll quiz](/lessons/die-roll/quiz).
+These are the answers to the [dice roll quiz](/lessons/dice-roll/quiz).

 ## 1. Create a variable named 'roll' that will be randomly assigned to a number between 0 and 5.